 • Is there any special experience with your clients you would like to highlight?

-Our annual user conference is my favourite week of the year, getting to interact with so many clients in one place.
-I not sure could handle the stress of the week prior to it more than once a year though!
+Our annual user conference is my favorite week of the year, getting to interact with so many clients in one place.
+I’m not sure could handle the stress of the week before it more than once a year though!

-• Can you tell us what your favourite book is?
-And your favourite part of the book (if any)?
+• Can you tell us what your favorite book is?
+And your favorite part of the book (if any)?

 The Godfather, it would be so much easier to sell technology if you could use a horse’s head!

 • One person who you admire the most?

 The Queen, while I’m not a royalist, it’s hard to see a match for the dedication she has shown to her role for so many decades.

 • Whose business story do you find the most inspiring?